Computer vision

 Users have multiple options for constructing components in a design.
 For instance, to add a table, users can select a predefined table element from Canva’s Element library, or create a custom table using lines and shapes to reflect their style and creativity.
 This flexibility extends to other components like charts, diagrams, and graphs.

 It's critical to consider this in Canva features that manipulate the design.
-In a feature like Magic Layouts or Magic Switch, we don't want to treat a table as a dissociated collection of shapes and text.
+In a feature like Magic Layouts(opens in a new tab or window) or Magic Switch(opens in a new tab or window), we don't want to treat a table as a dissociated collection of shapes and text.
 It's essential to ensure these elements remain cohesive during design transformations.
 We aim to treat a table like a table and a chart like a chart, no matter how they’re built.

 Magic Layouts inspire users with beautiful layout alternatives to their current design, while preserving the design content and its meaning.